arturobminski/academic-web/content/projects/culture-occupations/index.md

 ---
 title: Cultural Effects on Occupational Choice and Labor Market Sorting
-summary: Joint work with Donia Kamel and Javier Soria Espín.
-We analyze culturally linked preferences and norms as determinants of educational and occupational choices, with a focus on second generation migrants in Sweden.
+summary: We analyze culturally linked preferences and norms as determinants of educational and occupational choices, with a focus on second generation migrants in Sweden.
 We also analyze the labor market sorting effects of such preferences.
-The analyses are conducted using registry data from Statistics Sweden, with ethics approval from the Swedish Ethical Review Authority.
 tags:
+  - Economics of Migration
+  - Labor Economics
+  - Economics of Culture
+  - Registry data
-  - Deep Learning
+  - Sweden
 date: '2023-01-20T00:00:00Z'

 # Optional external URL for project (replaces project detail page).